populationgenomics/production-pipelines/docs/RD_Combiner.md

 - Downstream processing for Hail

 The main differences are:
-- `seqr_loader` needs to create the joint call in full with each run, `rd_combiner` can build incrementally on existing data
+- `seqr_loader` needs to create the joint call in full per run, `rd_combiner` can build incrementally on existing data.
-- `seqr_loader` generates VCF fragments, reassembles into a single VCF, then subsets that VCF into fragments again later. `rd_combiner` leverages Hail's inbuilt parallelisation to export partial VCFs, and then concatenates them into a single VCF when required.
 - `rd_combiner` jobs can be trimmed to a smaller storage requirement, as they use fragments, instead of being passed the whole VCF and only working on a single interval of it.
 - `rd_combiner` keeps the joint-call representation in MT format, instead of having to read the VCF as a MT and immediately write the MT representation to disc during downstream processing.
+- `rd_combiner` splits up the large multi-step processes into separate single-step Stages, to aid maintainability and readability.

 ### references...